gjoyce42/Technical_Writing/Author_Tutorial.md

 * Growth mindset!

 ## Overview
 PierceHacker hosts lessons and other resources in order to help the Pierce College community develop new technical skills and better understand the ways in which technology shapes the work we do both in and out of the classroom.
+This

 ## Lesson Steps/Components